 We look forward to meeting you soon!

-Registration for BGRi 2014 will Open Soon!
+Registration for BGRi 2014 is now Open!

 When you register for BGRi, you will be required to provide the Course Reference Number (CRN).
 The CRN for BGRi is 10774.
 Please be aware, that you will not be able to register for BGRi until you have registered for Boiler Gold Rush (BGR).
 The CRN for BGR is 10266.

 After enrolling in and paying for BGR, go to the checklist on the student tab in myPurdue and follow the instructions for enrolling in BGRi.
 To learn more about BGR and how to enroll, visit the BGR website